2026 Manhattan Tennis Ladder

 12. Match Frequency:

-• There is no penalty for inactivity, but players must complete 10 matches (not including forfeits) to qualify for end-of-season prizes.
+• There is no penalty for inactivity, but players must complete 10 matches (not including forfeits) to qualify for end of season tournament inclusion and prizes.

 13. Challenge Eligibility: